 “Time destroys all things,” says L’homme (Phillipe Nahon), his only name in the credits.

-Another interesting point, before I dive in head first, to the opening scene with L’homme is that he is likely the exact same character from Noé’s bone rattling feature film debut in 1998, I Stand Alone (French title: Seul contre tous).
+Another interesting point to the opening scene with L’homme is that he’s likely the exact same character from Noé’s bone rattling feature film debut in 1998, I Stand Alone (French title: Seul contre tous).
 So there’s a continuation of that character here, his misanthropic view of the world joining quite easily with this film’s plot.

-Note: You don’t have to watch the rape scene – though the act itself is a big part of the screenplay, it isn’t necessary to physically watch it through, as long as you know it happens there’s still an effect to it all.
+Note: You don’t have to watch the rape scene.
+Although the act itself is a big part of the screenplay, it isn’t necessary to physically watch it through, as long as you know it happens there’s still an effect to it all.